valencik/mastersAPSC/documents/thesis/thesis.md

 %- Data Structure and Representation?
 The United States National Nuclear Data Center (NNDC) has composed the Nuclear Science References (NSR) database.
 %- TODO create bibtex entry
-A full database dump of the NSR was acquired on January 29th 2014.
+A full database dump of the NSR was acquired on January 29th 2014 @borris-data.
 For simplicity, the data acquired from the NNDC on that date will be referred to as if it were the complete NSR database.
 All efforts have been taken to ensure the research procedures can easily be extended and repeated on new NSR data.

 ## Data Preparation
 The NSR data is maintained in a custom EXCHANGE format @nsr-manual.
 This format is flat text that is not suitable for direct analysis.
-To fully utilize the data, it needs to be easily parsed into data structures for analysis and use.
+The data needs to be parsed into data structures for analysis and use.
 The approach least likely to introduce errors is to transform the data into a common format for which parsers already exist.

 [JavaScript Object Notation](http://json.org), or JSON, was chosen as the data format for this work.